CEED/Laghos/README.md

 An implementation is considered valid if the final energy values are all within round-off distance from the above reference values.

+## Contact
+You can reach the Laghos team by emailing laghos@llnl.gov or by leaving a comment in the [issue tracker](https://github.com/CEED/Laghos/issues).

 ## Copyright

 The following copyright applies to each file in the CEED software suite,